luebbertevan/animal-shelter-management-platform/GROUP_STATUS_DESIGN_DECISION.md

     - On form submission, apply status and `foster_visibility` changes to all selected animals
     - Show validation errors before submission
     - Handle conflict detection and display
+    - Initialize "Set all animals Visibility on Fosters Needed page" dropdown:
+        - Check if all selected animals have matching `foster_visibility`
+        - If yes, pre-populate dropdown with shared value
+        - If no, show "Select..." placeholder

 4. **Update group submission logic:**
-    - When "Set all animals status" is used, update all selected animals' status (which triggers sync to `foster_visibility`)
+    - When "Set all animals status" is used:
+        - Apply staged status changes to all selected animals
+        - Do NOT sync `foster_visibility` from status (handled separately)
-    - When "Set all animals Visibility on Fosters Needed page" is used, update all selected animals' `foster_visibility` directly
+    - When "Set all animals Visibility on Fosters Needed page" is used:
+        - Apply staged `foster_visibility` changes to all selected animals directly
+        - No sync back to status
     - Ensure all animals in group have same `foster_visibility` before allowing submission
+    - All changes are applied atomically on form submission

 **Testing:**

 -   Both dropdowns appear in group create/edit forms
 -   "Set all animals status" updates status for all selected animals
+-   "Set all animals status" triggers one-directional sync to `foster_visibility` for each animal
 -   "Set all animals Visibility on Fosters Needed page" updates `foster_visibility` for all selected animals
+-   When all animals have matching `foster_visibility`:
+    -   Dropdown is pre-populated with the shared value
+    -   Green check indicator and "All grouped animals visibility matches" message is displayed
+-   When animals have different `foster_visibility` values:
+    -   Dropdown shows "Select..." placeholder
+    -   Warning/error indicator is displayed
 -   Conflict detection works correctly
 -   Alert appears when conflicts exist
 -   Form submission is blocked when conflicts exist
 -   Helper text is clear and helpful

-**Deliverable:** Group forms support status and FosterVisibility bulk updates with validation.
+**Deliverable:** Group forms support status and FosterVisibility bulk updates with validation, one-directional sync, and visual feedback for matching values.

 ---